SioKCronin/website/content/ai_notes/software_engineering/processor_scheduling.md

 ---

 I'm not sure why processor scheduling has so captured my imagination, but I think because it is so central to computing in general.
+It's about deciding what happens when.
-What happens when.
-It sparks an otimization bubble over my head --- how do we ensure the most efficient scheduling?
+It sparks an optimization bubble over my head --- how do we ensure the most efficient scheduling?
-The staregy a system employs is called a processor scheduling policy, or discipline.
+The strategy a system employs is called a processor scheduling policy, or discipline.
 This discipline will aim to balance processor utilization, throughput, latency, and ensuring processes complete before their scheduled deadline.

-At the highest level, **job scheduling** (or **admission scheduling**) determines which jobs are even ellible to compete for system resources. the job scheduling policy determines how many processes can be active in a system at a given time (the **degree of multiprocessing**).
+At the highest level, **job scheduling** (or **admission scheduling**) determines which jobs are even elligible to compete for system resources.
+The job scheduling policy determines how many processes can be active in a system at a given time (the **degree of multiprocessing**).
 This policy may create a queue to prevent saturation of system resources.